GraphMath

 How do we split a vector into a projected part and a residual?

-Projection decomposes a vector into two parts: one part lying in the chosen subspace and the other lying in a complementary residual direction.
-This chapter starts with projection onto one vector, extends it to the columns of a matrix, adds the particular case of one direction, compares orthogonal and general projection and shows why the projection matrix satisfies P² = P.
+Projection decomposes a vector into two parts: one part lying in the chosen subspace and the other lying in a complementary residual subspace.
+This chapter starts with orthogonal projection onto one vector, extends it to the columns of a matrix, compares orthogonal and general projection, develops the main properties of projection matrices and ends with the serial-transformation view of P = U(UᵀU)⁻¹Uᵀ.

 Key ideas